Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 #### First Time Visitor Goals
-* I would like to
-*
-* I want the website to be intuitive and easy to use.
+* As a first-time visitor, I want to understand the rules and mechanics of the game quickly, so that I can start playing without confusion.
+* As a first-time visitor, I want an intitive and engaging interface that immediately explains what to do, so I can begin playing right away.
+* As a first-time visitor, I want to have access to the rules and tutorials at any time, so I can confidently make my choices during the game.
-* I want the website to be responsive and compatible with my device.
+* As a first-time visitor, I want the interface to be responsive and compatible with my device.

 #### Returning Visitor Goals

-* I want to be able to
+* As a returning visitor, I want to start playing right away without having to go through the tutorial or introduction.
-*
+* As a returning visitor, I want an easy login with minimal input required to start the game.

 #### Frequent Visitor Goals

-* I want to be able
-* I want to be able to
-* I want to be able to
+* As a frequent visitor, I want to be able to choose between other players or the computer to compete with.

 - - -